 There’s also a sale of second-hand books (French and English) alongside the sale of books by authors appearing at the festival.

 Most of the authors either live in or have some connection with SW France.
-I won’t list them all, but you can consult the programme here.
 All the events are free, except for the dinner with the authors on Saturday 11th October, for which prior reservation is essential.
 No booking is needed for the sessions, except for the two workshops.

 In 2013, I was on the organising committee.
 This year, I’ve crossed the Rubicon and will be presenting my novel The House at Zaronza, which was published in July.
 The novel is set in early 20th century Corsica and at the Western Front during World War I. I will discuss the inspiration behind it and the research I did in order to portray rural life in Corsica at that time and nursing during World War I.

-The House at Zaronza is available in all Amazon stores in Kindle and paperback formats.
+The House at Zaronza was reissued in 2018 by Ocelot Press with a new cover and minor editorial changes.
+Available in all Amazon stores in Kindle and paperback formats.

 You might also like: